MLacra/ETL-pipeline/README.md

 `conda install -c anaconda nltk`

 ## Data
-The data (and code) can be accessed within the repository in the app/data.
+The data (and code) can be accessed within the repository in the _app/data_.
 The two csv files were provided by figure8 in partnership with Udacity for the Data Science Nanodegree.
 The overview of the used data can be seen in the bellow chart:

 ![Training Data Overview](figures/pie-chart-messages.png)

 ## Files

-The files in the _app_ folder are used to run the web application (as seen in the above screenshot).
+* _app_ : The files in the _app_ folder are used to run the web application (as seen in the above screenshot).

-The two notebooks provided in the _notebooks_ folder contain the same code as the python scripts in the _app/data_ and _app/models_ folders, but they are structured in a step-by-step manner to process the data in an ETL pipeline, and then to train, evaluate and save the Machine Learning model, respectively.
+* _notebooks_ : The two notebooks provided in the _notebooks_ folder contain the same code as the python scripts in the _app/data_ and _app/models_ folders, but they are structured in a step-by-step manner to process the data in an ETL pipeline, and then to train, evaluate and save the Machine Learning model, respectively.

+* _figures_: contains the two images in the README file.

 ## Running the App